Confidentiality in QCAT proceedings

 - evidence given to the tribunal

 - information that may enable a person who has appeared before the tribunal, or is affected by a proceeding, to be identified.

 QCAT must be satisfied that the order is necessary to:

 - avoid endangering the physical, mental health or safety of a person

 - avoid the publication of confidential information or information that may not be in the interests of the public.

 Non-publication orders are only approved in exceptional cases.
-To apply for a non-publication order complete and lodge Form 40 - Application for miscellaneous matters .
-QCAT may also make a non-publication order on its own initiative.
+To apply for a non-publication order, please complete and lodge Form 40 - Application for miscellaneous matters .
+QCAT may also make a non-publication order on our own initiative.